 Menstrual periods last anywhere from two to seven days and the average cycle is once every 28 days, although it can vary.
 Anywhere between 24 and 35 days is considered a normal cycle.

-If your cycle is usually regular and you’re suddenly late having your period, it can be a worry.
+If you have a delayed menstrual cycle and it is usually regular, it can be a worry.

 Causes of late periods are: